civican/legisinfo/42-1/bills/C-23/bill_text.md

 Part 3 of the enactment makes related amendments to the `Criminal Code` to provide United States preclearance officers with an exemption from criminal liability under the `Criminal Code` and the `Firearms Act` with respect to the carriage of firearms and other regulated items.
 It also amends the `Criminal Code` to provide for a stay of proceedings against a United States preclearance officer when the Government of the United States provides notice under paragraph 14 of Article X of the Agreement.

+Part 3.1 of the enactment provides for an independent review relating to the administration and operation of the `Preclearance Act, 2016`.

 Part 4 of the enactment makes a consequential amendment to the `Customs Act`, repeals the `Preclearance Act` and contains the coming-into-force provision.